2 min read

-Since I am a mother and one of my specialties is parenting, I have parents reach out to me and ask if I can counsel their children, and they are usually pretty surprised when I say no. How can I be an expert in parenting and say that I love helping families when I won't work with children?
+Since I am a mother and one of my specialties is parenting, so I have many parenting tips.
+I have parents reach out to me and ask if I can counsel their children, and they are usually pretty surprised when I say no. How can I be an expert in parenting and say that I love helping families when I won't work with children?
 The answer to this question is actually pretty simple.

 When you consider your own family, regardless of what (or who) the "problem" is, who has the power?